alexzaluski/pl-gas-price-forecasting-anomaly-detection/README.md

 - STL with `robust=True` is essential in the presence of outliers — classic decomposition masked the anomaly
 - The 2σ threshold catches ghost anomalies that 3σ misses
 - The February 2022 spike (+99.9%, z = 5.88) is statistically unambiguous and causally linked to the energy crisis
-- SARIMA and Prophet agree on seasonal pattern but diverge sharply on peak magnitude (~2× difference)
+- SARIMA and Prophet diverge sharply on peak magnitude (~2× difference)

 ---